-Researchers from Technische Universität München (TUM) and the Klinikum rechts der Isar hospital have analyzed the brain networks that control the use of tools and utensils, such as car keys and chopsticks.
+How do our brains learn to use everyday tools and utensils, such as car keys or chopsticks?
+That’s exactly what researchers from Technische Universität München (TUM) and the Klinikum rechts der Isar hospital have been analyzing networks in the brain to figure out.
 Using MRI scans, they watched the areas of the brain that activate when a person first thinks about using a tool and then actually picks it up and uses it.

 After giving people some everyday items to use, including a hammer, a bottle-opener, a key, a lighter, scissors, and some unfamiliar objects, researchers used MRI scans to watch their brains in action.